 - contact tracing services.

-for the person’s infectious or quarantinable disease, to the extent appropriate in the circumstances to address risks to other persons, as determined by a clinician.
+For the person’s infectious or quarantinable disease, to the extent appropriate in the circumstances to address risks to other persons, as determined by a clinician.

 Citizenship and immigration status are not relevant; length of stay is not relevant.

-In order to help slow the rate of infection (as to-date, all virus cases have come from people that have recently come from overseas or been in contact with persons that have), the New Zealand Government has further strengthened travel restrictions, temporarily closing our border to almost all travellers from 23:59 on Thursday 19 March 2020.
+In order to help slow the rate of infection (as to-date, all virus cases have come from people that have recently come from overseas or been in contact with persons that have), the New Zealand Government has further strengthened travel restrictions, temporarily closing our border to almost all travelers from 23:59 on Thursday 19 March 2020.

 Exceptions can be made on a case-by-case basis by Immigration New Zealand for: